tpaidi/SER598-build-tools-website/content/docs/rollup/act2.md

 ```

 #### Expected Outcome

+- This is focusing on the use of resolve() allowing us to use modules like lodash which would not be possible without this plugin's presence.
+Hence this is the expected outcome -

   - The bundle includes the `lodash` module, enabling its usage in the code.

 ---